mohammad-javad-0/Tic-Tac-Toe/README.md

 - Automatic Winner Detection: The game checks for a winner after each move and displays the result.
 If there's no winner and the board is full, it declares the game a draw.
 - Reset Functionality: Automatically resets the board after a game ends.

-## Requirements

-The project requires Python and the Tkinter library, which is included with most Python installations.

 ## Usage

 1. Clone the repository: